 I enjoy MIMIC for another reason.
 It's pretty good!
 Unlike RELIC, MIMIC uses a real Science Fiction Story and Real Science to tell its tale.

 MIMIC starts off with a plague that is killing the children of New York City.
 It's spread by the city's cockroaches which are nearly impossible to eradicate.
-Susan Tyler however, thanks to gene splicing, has created a designer insect she calls the Judas Breed.
+Thanks to gene splicing, however, Dr. Susan Tyler created a designer insect she calls the Judas Breed.
 This limited little critter, planted in New York's sewer system, can go anywhere the cockroaches go as it was designed to infiltrate their nests by mimicking them.
 Once in the presence of cockroaches, it excretes squishy foamy cleansers that kills roaches dead.
-When the roaches die, then the Judas Breed bug, unable to secrete it's stockpile of poison, will also die.
+When the roaches die, then the Judas Breed bug, unable to secrete it's stockpile of poison, also dies.

 And boy does the script Stink!